 How many good appointments and interviews do you have in a week?
 How satisfied are you with the quality of your networking contacts, the people who can design or think up your new job?
 That's what you're current state is.

 What have you heard about other job searches?
 What traction are other people gaining?

 Then, what changes do you see as you take advantage of your coaching sessions?
 What traction are you gaining?

 That's the initial value you received from your investment.

 But there’s more!
 The changes you see in yourself last a lifetime.
 It is truly an investment designed to aid your career over time, not only land the next job, but position you well for the rest of your career(s).

 At The Job Search Center you have the opportunity to find out what a coaching approach might look like for you.
 We offer a free individual meeting so we can get acquainted and, if we both feel we’re a good fit, then we can discuss what program is right for you.
 You may schedule a complimentary Insights and Strategy Session with me when you’re ready to dig in to the work.

 Every transition has a gift in it.
 For George it was realizing he had rights and responsibilities he hadn’t imagined.
 For Sean it was reunion with his father’s good graces and a really good job.
+For Sam it was a really good job.
 What could be yours?

 Wishing you every happiness in your search, your new job, and life!

 For those who have heard the story, Sean is the one who tried networking in the Home Depot line.
 He met seven people, got two leads, gave two leads and had a good time talking with everybody!